 Here's the New York Times:

 The global economy in 2050 will be four times larger than today and the world will use around 80 percent more energy.
-But the global energy mix is not predicted to be very different from that of today, the report said.85/15 is depressing.
+But the global energy mix is not predicted to be very different from that of today, the report said.Fossil fuels such as oil, coal and gas will make up 85 percent of energy sources.
+Renewables, including biofuels, are forecast to make up 10 percent and nuclear the rest.85/15 is depressing.
 That is literally the opposite of what every single human being who doesn't want to live in a chaotic, extreme weather-racked world should hope the energy mix will look like 40 years from now.

 Because of such dependence on fossil fuels, carbon dioxide emissions from energy use are expected to grow by 70 percent, the O.E.C.D. said, which will help drive up the global average temperature by 3 to 6 degrees Celsius by 2100 — exceeding the warming limit of within 2 degrees agreed to by international bodies.